dougcahl/lera_DP_testdata_wera/README.md

 # forked for WERA systems
+WERA test data, antenna position file and some scripts for use with the LERA_DP software

 The two timeseries in /Site_gtn_ts/ are included for example data produced by scipts available at https://github.com/dougcahl/WERA_to_DP.
 One is produced from a .RAW file and the other from a .SORT file.
 The forked lera_DPd will automatically process either of these formats.
 Dec.
 2019 -- Douglas Cahl, dcahl@geol.sc.edu